top of page

 To create a healthy and comfortable environment within the court, it is imperative to incorporate a ventilation system capable of delivering at least four complete air changes per hour while the court is in use.

 Furthermore, it's important to recognize that during gameplay, a player can lose up to one liter of water through sweating.
 This substantial moisture release underscores the critical importance of achieving a minimum of four air changes per hour.
-Without this level of ventilation, issues may arise, particularly with unsealed squash floors.
 Inadequate ventilation can lead to the expansion of these floors, potentially causing a range of problems that can disrupt the quality and safety of play within the court.

 Ceiling Considerations